shyifrah/kas/README.md

 # What is KAS?
 KAS is (or, better yet, will be) an open source Message Bus.

-# Development Guide
+# Setting up your development environment
-1. Development is done over Eclipse IDE with jdk1.8.
+1. Development is done over Eclipse IDE (Photon) with jdk-1.8_u151.
 Download and install both.
 2. Clone the repository to c:\dev\kas.
 3. Start Eclipse.
-The local git repository folder serves as Eclipse's workspace folder.
+Point Eclipse to c:\dev\kas_ws for its workspace folder.
 4. Configure your workspace (Window > Preferences):<br>
   a.
-Under Java > Installed JRE > Add the previously installed jdk1.8.<br>
+Under Java > Installed JRE > Add the previously installed JDK.<br>
   b.
 Under Java > Code Style > Clean up > IMPORT - Select c:\dev\kas\cleanup.xml<br>
   c.
-Under Java > Code Style > Formattter > IMPORT - Select c:\dev\kas\formatter.xml
+Under Java > Code Style > Formattter > IMPORT - Select c:\dev\kas\formatter.xml<br>
+  d.
+Under General > Editors > Text Editors > Set Displayed tab width = 2; Check Insert spaces for tabs.<br>
-5. Import Java projects (all projects reside under c:\dev\kas)
+5. Import Existing Gradle projects and point Eclipse to c:\dev\kas.

 # Projects
 Development is splitted into several projects, the output of each is a JAR file.
-Building is done using Apache's ANT (yeah, yeah, an oldie, but works).
+Building is done using Gradle.
 Each project relies on the output of other projects.
 Dependecies is shown below.

 ## Project descriptions